top of page

 18 Tips for Actors from Director Carlo D'Amore

-The following list contains some useful advice for actors, at any stage in their development as thespians.
+The following list contains valuable advice for actors at any stage in their development as thespians.
 I hope it’s helpful!
 If it's not - make up your own rules.

-1. If you're a real actor then you will act, you will take action, and you won’t worry about where you do it, or who sees you doing it.
+1. If you're a real actor, you will act, you will take action, and you won’t worry about where you do it or who sees you doing it.

 2. Be seen.
 Unmask yourself, your soul, your very being.
 This is what acting is!
 YOU BARE YOUR SOUL!
 Let the audience see the real you, warts and all.
-This may seem intimidating at first, but it is necessary for an actor to bare it all in their performances.
+Initially, this may not seem very safe, but actors must bear it all in their performances.

-3. Be willing to die up on the stage, in front of the camera, in the interactive experience!
+3. Be willing to die on the stage, in front of the camera, in the interactive experience!
 What does that mean?
 Exactly that.
-Be willing to die for what your character wants, for what the piece is communicating.
+Be willing to die for what your character wants and what the piece communicates.
 Be willing to fight tooth and nail to achieve what your character wants. *A note for all you method actors out there….don’t die up on stage, but play like your life depends on it.

-4. Take a look at the world around you.
-Try to look at humanity in all it’s rich, beautiful colors because that is your primary source material.
+4. Look at the world around you.
+Try to see humanity in all its rich, beautiful colors because that is your primary source material.
 You will use it to paint the canvas… the very base of your craft, and mold it into a piece of art.

 5. Be a perfectionist in depicting the human condition, become a craftsperson build your craft!

-7. Don’t waste your money or your parent's money on acting school.
-Instead, read books written by masters, only take classes you can audit, speak to students about the classes they’re taking.
-Be inquisitive it's your craft!
-The best experience and knowledge you can gain is by performing in front of an audience.
+7. Don’t waste your money or your parents' money on acting school.
+Instead, read books written by masters, only take classes you can audit, and speak to students about the courses they’re taking.
+Be inquisitive—it's your craft!
+You can gain the best experience and knowledge by performing in front of a live audience.

 8. If you're going to study, be well-versed.
 Study clown, the classics, movement, and avant-garde.
 Study the method and discover your own.
 Study around the world if you can.
 Try Asia, Europe, and South America.
 Make your schooling as exciting as the act of playing.